Get insider access

 Multi-Device Pairing

 Unlike previous Sonos speakers, this device supports Bluetooth connectivity.
 You're able to stream audio from your phone to the speaker wirelessly.
-Though we measured a fair amount of latency, especially with Android, we didn't notice much delay when watching real-life content.
-Some apps, like Youtube, compensate for latency, which may explain part of the difference.
+Though we measured a fair amount of audiovisual synchronization error, especially with Android, we didn't notice much delay when watching real-life content.
+Some apps, like YouTube, compensate for this, though, which may explain part of the difference.
 Depending on the status of their servers, the latency could vary.

 Connectivity